 However, by eliminating and supplementing, you can achieve more!
 Eliminating acidic chemistry and supplementing with alkaline chemistry will provide the body with greater hydration, nutrition, and healing power to not only lower inflammation and cholesterol levels but also have surplus energy to reverse the damage caused by diet, environment, and lifestyle over the years.

-Below are very simple guidelines on how you can lower your bad cholesterol naturally in as little as 30 days.
+Below are very simple guidelines on how you can lower your bad cholesterol naturally in as little as 30 days with a vegan diet.
 However, if you keep up with this protocol for at least three months, you will see profound changes not only in your cholesterol and heart health but also in your state of vitality and physical appearance!

 Here is what I advise you should do to lower bad cholesterol levels without going on a limiting detoxification regimen:

 - Stop using conventional cosmetics, cleaning, and personal products with chemicals that you can’t pronounce; instead, substitute them with a few quality natural products that contain very few ingredients